Originally published as the center spread feature in The Western Front weekly student newspaper.

-Surrounded by the grand landscapes of the Pacific Northwest, the beauty of these natural features can be a deceptive sight, even to a native resident.
-For the Whatcom County community, what lies brewing beneath its idyllic scenery has the potential to pose a large scale environmental disaster.
+Surrounded by the grand landscapes of the Pacific Northwest, even a native resident could be fooled by such an idyllic scene.
+For the Whatcom County community, what lies brewing beneath the surface has the potential to pose a large-scale environmental disaster.

 Eighteen volcanoes in the U.S., including Mount Baker in Bellingham’s backyard, have been classified by a recent United States Geological Survey as a “very high threat.”

-States along the West Coast have 11 of the 18 volcanoes sorted into the highest threat level category by the five-tiered ranking system.
-The ranking system sorts volcanoes that require relatively low surveillance to those that display signs of high alarm, according to the USGS.
+States along the West Coast have 11 of the 18 volcanoes filed under the highest threat level category by a five-tiered ranking system.
+Volcanoes are sorted based on criteria that gauge activity, from those that require relatively low surveillance to others that indicate cause for alarm, according to the USGS.

-“The assessment isn’t a list of which volcanoes are most likely to erupt, nor is it a ranking of the most active volcanoes,” Westby said.
-“Instead, the assessment is a quantification of the relative threat posed by volcanoes in the United States.”
+“The assessment isn’t a list of which volcanoes are most likely to erupt, nor does it rank the most active volcanoes,” Westby said.
+“Instead, the assessment merely quantifies the relative threat posed by volcanoes in the United States.”

-Westby also clarified that the threat ranking is meant to give geologists a better understanding of which volcanoes should be more closely monitored and what areas need more support in preparation for a potentially dangerous volcanic eruption, not to instill fear in people.
+Westby also clarified that the threat classification does not intend to instill fear, but rather offer geologists a clear understanding of which volcanoes should be closely monitored and specific areas that need more support in prepping for a potentially destructive volcanic eruption.

-Western geology professor Jackie Caplan-Auerbach said there are many factors that have made Mount Baker the subject of renewed concern among the scientific community.
+Western geology professor Jackie Caplan-Auerbach said there are several reasons why Mount Baker raises eyebrows within the scientific community.

-She said while the likelihood of a violent explosion remains low, because the volcano is close to communities in western Whatcom County, while the volcano remains active, it poses a significant danger to people living around it.
+While the likelihood of a violent explosion remains low, Caplan-Auerbach noted that its close proximity to communities in western Whatcom County during its active years, poses a significant danger to residents nearby.

 “Knowing when a volcano is acting up requires first knowing its normal behavior, which means we should be collecting background data now in order to identify changes, if any occur,” Caplan-Auerbach said.

-According to Caplan-Auerbach, Mount Baker only has two seismometers, devices that monitor volcanic activity and are the first line of defense in the event of an eruption.
-She said she advocates to increase the number of devices installed on the mountain to gather data, even though deploying monitoring instruments can be challenging within a wilderness region like Mount Baker for the Cascades Volcano Observatory.
+For instance, Mount Baker only has two seismometers, devices that monitor volcanic activity and are the first line of defense in the event of an eruption, Caplan-Auerbach explained.
+Her voice, along with the staff at the Cascades Volcano Observatory, are raised in advocating for more measures to gather a larger data sample on the mountain, despite the challenges in deploying these instruments within a wilderness region like Mount Baker.

 “Trying to predict an eruption is like trying to predict when you might catch an illness,” Stelling said.
-“Assess the symptoms and take appropriate action according to your observations.”
+“Instead, people focus on trying to assess symptoms as quickly as possible and take appropriate action based on those observations.”

-To interpret warning signs, Caplan-Auerbach explained how most eruptions are preceded by an increase in seismic activity.
+One method to interpret warning signs, Caplan-Auerbach pointed out, aims at identifying an increase in seismic activity that precedes most eruptions.
 In other words, a greater number of small earthquakes and changes in magnitude detected beneath the mountain can signal a looming geologic event.

-Stelling added that other symptoms worth keeping an eye on include slight inflation or swelling within the mountain, gas emissions and an increase in surface temperature on the ground within close range to Mount Baker.
-As these developments cannot be detected by the naked eye, satellites and other instruments are employed to collect data.
+Stelling added that other symptoms worth keeping an eye on include slight inflation or swelling within the mountain.
+Gas emissions and an increase in surface temperature near Mount Baker are also cues that something severe could be afoot.
+And since these developments cannot be detected by the naked eye, satellites and other instruments are employed to collect the data.

-The last notable eruption occurred approximately 6,750 years ago, according to Caplan-Auerbach, who added that the majority of recent eruptions at Mount Baker have been comparatively small.
-She said in the future, she predicts future eruptions will also be small.
+The last notable eruption occurred approximately 6,750 years ago, according to Caplan-Auerbach, adding that the majority of recent eruptions at Mount Baker have been comparatively small.
+In the future, she predicts eruptions will also be minor and manageable.

-“In the past, [Mount Baker] has had enormous lahars [volcanic mudslides] that have flowed down the Nooksack and Skagit rivers.
-Since local populations are concentrated around the rivers, this has the potential to be damaging,” Caplan-Auerbach said.
+“In the past, [Mount Baker] has had enormous lahars, or volcanic mudslides, that have flowed down the Nooksack and Skagit rivers.
+Since local populations are concentrated around the rivers, this has the potential to be a damaging situation,” Caplan-Auerbach said.

-For a minor eruption, Caplan-Auerbach said the ramifications would be relatively contained to the mountain itself, which could still affect recreation options and pose damage to the nearby ski area.
-However, there is still the potential for eruptive material or landslides to enter nearby Baker Lake, which could lead to dam failure.
-Downstream communities along the Skagit River could experience flooding and mudflows.
-Even a considerably small eruption could generate glacial melt, Caplan-Auerbach said.
+For a small eruption, Caplan-Auerbach said the collateral damage should be relatively contained to the mountain itself, although could still affect recreation and pose grave impacts to the nearby ski resort.
+However, the potential for eruptive material or landslides to enter nearby Baker Lake still exists, which could lead to dam failure.
+Downstream communities along the Skagit River could experience flooding and mudflows; even a considerably small eruption could generate glacial melt, Caplan-Auerbach said.

-Aside from the concern surrounding impending volcanic activity, landslides and lahars could occur even without a violent eruption due to melting glaciers and seismic activity.
-Caplan-Auerbach said the geologic evidence in sediment patterns and landforms indicates that lahars have previously flowed into the Sumas River, located just north of the border in British Columbia, Canada.
+Volcanic emergencies aside, landslides and lahars could occur even without a violent eruption due to melting glaciers and seismic activity.
+Caplan-Auerbach said the geologic evidence in surrounding sediment patterns and landforms indicates that lahars have previously flowed into the Sumas River, located just north of the border in British Columbia, Canada.

-If the severity of the volcanic mudflow were substantial enough, Caplan-Auerbach anticipates that sediment and other debris collected over time could have the potential to flow into Bellingham Bay and even extend toward Canada.
-Additionally, volcanic mudflow could migrate out of stream channels and destroy urban infrastructure, devastate communities and agriculture.
+If a volcanic mudflow proved substantial enough, Caplan-Auerbach anticipates that sediment and other debris collected over time could ooze into Bellingham Bay and even extend toward Canada.
+Additionally, volcanic mudflow could migrate out of stream channels and destroy urban infrastructure, devastate communities and mire agriculture.

-Nearly $8 billion worth of private, agricultural, commercial, governmental and natural resources could be at risk from lahars and ashfall, according to estimates from the Division of Emergency Management in Whatcom County.
+Nearly $8 billion worth of private, agricultural, commercial, natural and government resources could be at risk from lahars and ashfall, according to estimates from the Division of Emergency Management in Whatcom County.

-For folks living in western Whatcom County or students at Western, Caplan-Auerbach said the only volcanic hazard that could reach campus would be ash from a large eruption, and that would only be the case if the winds blew in an unusual direction.
-Typically, the wind patterns are directed eastbound and in that case ash particles would be carried away from Bellingham.
+For folks living in western Whatcom County or students at Western, Caplan-Auerbach said the only volcanic hazard that might reach campus would be ash from a large eruption, and that would only be the case if the winds blew in an unusual direction.
+Typically, regional wind patterns travel eastbound, and in that case, ash particles would be carried away from Bellingham city limits.

-Thankfully, the brightest minds in the local community and across national borders have joined forces to plan for necessary recourse through a simulation for the worst case scenario.
+Thankfully, the brightest minds in the local community and across national borders have joined forces to plan for necessary recourse through a worst-case scenario simulation.

 On Oct.
-16., an eruption exercise at the Whatcom Unified Emergency Operations Center brought a number of government agencies and organizations together throughout the week to orchestrate a timely natural disaster response.
+16., an eruption exercise at the Whatcom Unified Emergency Operations Center brought government agencies and organizations together throughout the week to orchestrate a timely natural disaster response.

-From staged shelter preparations by search-and-rescue teams to hospital simulations to practice admitting patients affected by volcanic mudflow or ash inhalation, each division executed their respective duties to ensure that all possible outcomes in case of an emergency were thought through.
+From shelter preparations by search-and-rescue teams to hospital protocol for patients affected by volcanic mudflow or ash inhalation, each division rehearsed their respective duties to ensure that all possible outcomes were thought through in case of an emergency.

-On behalf of the USGS team, Elizabeth Westby, who attended the training exercise, said that the event aims to build relationships and establish a network of support to ensure that all parties are equipped to handle a natural disaster and the challenges that follow.
+On behalf of the USGS team, Elizabeth Westby, who attended the training exercise, said that the event aims to build relationships and establish a network of support to handle a natural disaster and the challenges that follow.